Argyll and Bute Militia: Long Peace

+1852 Reforms

-The United Kingdom Militia was revived by the Militia Act of 1852, enacted during a period of international tension.
+The United Kingdom Militia was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: